Dear little Granny, let me take your hand

 Nor would he write one hundred times, I will

-Not throw another rock at girls
+Not throw another rock at girls, "For that

 Would be a lie."
 I failed with him until